My family’s destination: The Black Hills.

 Once rested, we did a whirlwind visit of some very fun kid-friendly and FREE attractions.
 First stop was Storybook Island, a large playground of sorts featuring every possible storybook character your kid has ever loved.

 In a word, it was a kid’s heaven.

 Since admission was free you’ll feel less peeved about paying a few dollars for your kid to ride the little train or carousel.

 Nearby this park is the well-known Dinosaur Park.

 There’s a visitor’s center, but mainly, you’ll want to climb the stairs up to see the giant dinos.

 There’s not much to it beyond the iconic large statues, but kids like it.
 Expect to spend at least two hours at Storybook Island and 30 minutes tops at Dinosaur Park.

 After seeing the sprayground downtown, there was no way my kids would rest until we went back.
 So, we made a super quick stop there.

 It was timed during a free fun night event (Sunday night), so there were bounce houses, hot dogs, balloon animals and that evening, a movie.
 Wish we could’ve stuck around.

-Check back on the blog for reviews on those.
 In case you were curious on what you shouldn’t miss at Dakotah, our family loved the bison satay appetizer – loved it – and one side you should get with your dinner, no matter what, is the deliciously fried mac n cheese.